rorlovskiy/rsql-jpa/README.md

 This is a fork from https://github.com/tennaito/rsql-jpa with changes from https://github.com/rorlovskiy/rsql-jpa.
 The change is, that string comparison is done case sensitive, so no lower function is included in the SQL queries, which allows the DB to make better use of indexes.
-Also string comparison is done with equals, unless a wildcard symbol '*' is used in the RSQL query.<br>
+Also string comparison is done with equals, unless a wildcard symbol '*' is used in the RSQL query.

 Moved to Gradle as the build tool.
 Upgraded to Java 11.

+LEFT JOIN as join type.

 # RSQL for JPA